Derived structures in the Langlands Correspondence: Derived moduli spaces related to the Langlands program

 \subsection{The hidden smoothness philosophy}

-Historically, the notion of derived moduli spaces was anticipated in 1980s, even before the advent of derived algebraic geometry, by Beilinson, Deligne, Drinfeld, and Kontsevich.
+Historically, the notion of derived moduli spaces was anticipated in the 1980s, even before the advent of derived algebraic geometry, by (according to our understanding) Beilinson, Deligne, Drinfeld, and Kontsevich.
 They emphasized a principle called the \emph{hidden smoothness philosophy}, which predicts that natural moduli spaces should have derived versions which are \emph{quasismooth} (and of the ``expected dimension'').

-The backdrop for this principle is that in certain areas of classical algebraic geometry, one frequently encounters classical moduli spaces -- that is to say, moduli functors represented by classical schemes or stacks -- which are not LCI or have the ``wrong'' dimension.
+The backdrop for this principle is that in certain areas of classical algebraic geometry, one frequently encounters classical moduli spaces -- that is to say, classical schemes or stacks -- which are not LCI or have the ``wrong'' dimension.
 In such situations, the hidden smoothness philosophy predicts that these are the classical truncations of derived moduli spaces which do have the ``correct'' geometric properties.
 It can then be useful to find the definition of these derived enhancements.
 In this section we will discuss derived moduli spaces from this perspective: what to look for when trying to ``upgrade'' a classical moduli space to a derived one.
 Subsequent sections will (hopefully) illustrate why this might be a useful thing to do.

 As far as we know, the motivations for the hidden smoothness philosophy are empirical, and we will try to illustrate it through examples.